0x80/mono-ts/README.md

 combine everything in one or more entry files that themselves do not use relative imports.

-## Code changes in shared packages
+## Live code changes from internal packages

 Traditionally in a monorepo, each package is treated similar to a released NPM package, meaning that the code and types are resolved from the built "dist"